Buddytheelff/webmapping/Chapter05/readme.md

 ###### Figure 4.7: Leaflet Draw plugin example

 ## Activity 6

+**Activity 6 is all based on `MegaCities.geojson`, you don't need to use `NYC Taxi Dataset` or your own datasets.**

+**If you have trouble with Chapter 4, you can download completed version of the folder from [Chapter 04 Solutions](https://github.com/geohai/webmapping/blob/master/Chapter04/Chapter_04_Solutions.zip) and start Chapter 5 on the clean folder.**

 1. Implement styled _retrieve_ popups.
 2. Implement the _sequence_ operator with a slider and step buttons.